raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 The Compute Module has an on-board eMMC device connected to the primary SD card interface.
 This guide explains how to write data to the eMMC storage using a Compute Module IO board.

-Please also read the section on [Module booting and flashing the eMMC](cm-designguide.md#modulebootingandflashing) in the [Compute Module hardware design guide](cm-designguide.md).
+Please also read the section on [Compute Module Datasheet](https://www.raspberrypi.org/documentation/hardware/computemodule/RPI-CM-DATASHEET-V1_0.pdf).

 ## Steps to flash the eMMC on a Compute Module